garrandall/popular-music-data/tracks/soul-to-squeeze-red-hot-chili-peppers.md

-Doo doo doo doo dingle zing a dong bone, ba-di ba-da ba-zumba crunga cong gone bad, like an apple gift but i went out and never said my pleasures I'm much better but I won't regret it never
+Doo doo doo doo dingle zing a dong bone, ba-di ba-da ba-zumba crunga cong gone bad, like an apple gift but I went out and never said my pleasures I'm much better but I won't regret it never

-Where I go I just dont't know,
+Where I go I just don't't know,
 I got to, got to, gotta take it slow.
 When I find my peace of mind,
 I'm gonna give you some of my good time.